apache/ignite-3/modules/distribution-zones/tech-notes/rebalance.md

 More over:
 - `RebalanceRequest`/`CancelRebalanceRequest` must include the revision of its' trigger.
 - PrimaryReplica must persist the last seen revision locally.
-- When new PrimaryReplica elected, PlacementDriver must initialize the last seen revision of PrimaryReplica to the current revision-1.
+- When new PrimaryReplica elected, PlacementDriver must initialize the last seen revision of PrimaryReplica to the `currentRevision-1`.
 So, after that PlacementDriver must send the *Request with current actual revision.
 - PrimaryReplica must skip any requests, if their revision < lastSeenRevision.
 These actions protect PrimaryReplica from processing the messages from inactive PlacementDriver.